eloialonso/open-rain/README.md

 python mysql_setup.py
 ```

-It creates a MySQL user called `admin_openpluie`, a database called `openpluie`, containing a table `users` containing the `admin` user for the website.
+It creates a MySQL user called `admin_openpluie`, a database called `openpluie` with a table `users` containing the `admin` user for the website.

 ### Secret key for authentication

-The web server use a secret key for authentication and security.
+The web server uses a secret key for authentication and security.
 Create the text file `./config/cookie.secret`, and write a long random sequence of characters on the first line.

 ## Irrigation system